 Your oven is preset for a 31⁄2-hour Self-Cleaning cycle.
 However, you can adjust the cycle time to the amount of soil in your oven.
-You can set the cycle anywhere between 21/2 and 41/2 hours.
-(See "Setting the controls" earlier in this section.)
+You can set the cycle anywhere between 21⁄2 and 41⁄2 hours.
+(See "Setting the controls" on page 55.)

-The graph at the right is representative of a normal, 31/2-hour Self-Cleaning cycle.
-Note that the heating stops after 3 hours, but it takes longer for the oven to cool enough to unlock the door.
+The graph at the right is representative of a normal, 31⁄2-hour Self-Cleaning cycle.
+Note that the heating stops after 3 hours, but it takes longer for the oven to cool enough to unlock.